GLIAS – Short-cuts from the Thames to the Channel

 Help give our past a future.

-Look for ‘Early Engines’ under ‘Resources’ in the menu above
+John Kanefsky’s ‘Early Engines’ database is now under ‘Resources’ in the menu above.

 Usually in Spring, is the AIA Practical Day Known under different names over the years: ‘Affiliated Societies Day’, ‘Ironbridge Weekend’, ‘Practical Day’ and ‘CPD Day’ the event is open to everyone.
 The day is usually devoted to a particular topic or theme and engenders much useful discussion and debate.
 In the past it was an informal and sociable event and included related study visits but is now more likely to be a Zoom event.